This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 3. Have a pint at the Ted Lasso pub

-One of the best looking pubs in Richmond, The Princes Head pub on Richmond Green doubles as the fictional ‘Rose and Crown’ pub in the Apple TV series Ted Lasso starring Jason Sudeikis.
-Ted Lasso plays for the fictitious Richmond AFC football / soccer team.
+One of the best looking pubs in Richmond, The Prince’s Head pub on Richmond Green doubles as the fictional ‘Rose and Crown’ pub in the Apple TV series Ted Lasso starring Jason Sudeikis.
+Ted Lasso plays for the fictitious Richmond AFC football / soccer team and often enjoys a drink with Coach Beard here.

-The exterior of The Princes Head pub is quintessentially english with a red telephone box outside and a beer terrace with views of Richmond Green (where they often play cricket).
+The exterior of The Prince’s Head / Ted Lasso pub is quintessentially english with a red telephone box outside and a beer terrace with views of Richmond Green (where they often play cricket).

-Whilst the Fullers beer and views at The Princes Head pub are superb, it should be noted the the pub is only used as an external Ted Lasso filming location and the pub interiors are filmed in a studio.
+Whilst the Fullers beer and views at The Prince’s Head pub are superb, it should be noted this pub is only used as an external Ted Lasso filming location and the Ted Lasso pub interiors are filmed in a TV studio.

 4. Church Court and Church Walk

-Church Walk in Richmond, London is located just off the main George Street thoroughfare and is a cute, cobbled street home to a nice Fullers pub – The Angel and Crown, with an outdoor area within Church Walk itself.
+Church Walk is located just off the main George Street thoroughfare and is a cute, cobbled street home to a nice Fullers pub – The Angel and Crown, with an outdoor area within Church Walk itself.

 In addition there are several independent shops such as The Alligator’s Mouth childrens book shop.
 Continue through to Church Walk to see the St Mary Magdalene Church in all its glory.